 - 21 Management exercises discretion in deciding how to allocate profits (and therefore cash flows per paragraph B67 of IFRS 17) to (i) different cohorts and (ii) between the entity and the policyholders (either current or future).
 Those who support the use of annual cohorts to intergenerationally-mutualised contracts consider that resulting information will provide useful insights about management expectations about the development of the business and help users hold management to account based on those expectations.
 Therefore, such information is not arbitrary.
-In addition, to satisfy (ii) above an entity would be required to exercise the same judgement to measure new contracts recognised in the period even if the entity was not required to apply the annual cohorts requirement; as such this is not adding complexity. - Some stakeholders have observed that the Standard does not explicitly require preparers to trace and track assets or the related returns to specific cohorts, in order to calculate the CSM of the cohort under the VFA.
+In addition, to satisfy (ii) above an entity would be required to exercise the same judgement to measure new contracts recognised in the period even if the entity was not required to apply the annual cohorts requirement; as such this is not adding complexity. - 22 Some stakeholders have observed that the Standard does not explicitly require preparers to trace and track assets or the related returns to specific cohorts, in order to calculate the CSM of the cohort under the VFA.
 This is true even if the Standard requires the updating of the fulfilment cashflows of the annual cohorts.
 Since the policyholders share equally in the returns, an allocation of different level of asset return of an annual cohort 20x1 compared to the asset return assigned to cohort 20x2 would indeed not reflect the economic reality.
-IFRS 17 does not provide guidance how the impact of the asset returns on the variable fee should be incorporated, but the use of such tracking of assets to a specific group (as defined by IFRS 17) is, in those stakeholders' view, an interpretation, not a requirement. - Some propose a practical approach to implement the annual cohort requirement to these contracts.
-They consider that the annual cohort can be seen as one additional granularity requirement that has to be added to and included in the measurement approach.
-For subsequent measurement, neither the effects of mutualisation nor the required cohort split can be determined directly but need to be derived by using reasonable and consistent allocation algorithms.
-The following approach has been proposed to practically achieve the required annual cohort split and to separate mutualisation effects after initial recognition: - (a) Stochastic cash flows for subsequent measurement are determined at a higher granularity level than groups of contracts. - (b) The adjustments to the CSM are determined at the level at which mutualisation occurs. - (c) An amount of CSM is then allocated to each group of contracts.

-(d) The CSM release is determined at a group of contracts level allowing for annual cohorts.
+IFRS 17 does not provide guidance how the impact of the asset returns on the variable fee should be incorporated, but the use of such tracking of assets to a specific group (as defined by IFRS 17) is, in those stakeholders' view, an interpretation, not a requirement. - 23 Some propose the following practical approach to implement the annual cohort requirement to these contracts: The annual cohort can be seen as one additional granularity requirement that has to be added to and included in the measurement approach.
+The following approach can be used to achieve the required annual cohort split and to separate mutualisation effects after initial recognition: - (a) Stochastic cash flows for subsequent measurement are determined at a higher granularity level than groups of contracts. - (b) The adjustments to the CSM are determined at the level at which mutualisation occurs. - (c) An amount of CSM is then allocated to each group of contracts. - (d) The CSM release is determined at a group of contracts level allowing for annual cohorts.